freddyiniguez/meetme/README.md

-# meetme
+# MeetMe
+## The most useful Online Meeting Planner
-An Online Meeting Planner implementation in Django.
+:date: An Online Meeting Planner implementation in Django.